-In accordance with sound corporate governance practices, the Company has a governance policy.
+In accordance with sound corporate governance practices, the Company has a governance policy (see the "Governance program" section of the Financial Review).
 The Board of Directors has mandated the Executive Committee to oversee governance.
 This Committee is responsible for evaluating the implementation of the mechanisms required to ensure efficient and effective governance.

-The appointed actuary, who is appointed by the Board of Directors, is responsible for performing an annual valuation of the Company's policy liabilities in accordance with the standards of the Canadian Institute of Actuaries and the requirements of the Act respecting insurance (Quebec) and for reporting thereon to the Company's policyholders and shareholder.
+The appointed actuary, who is appointed by the Board of Directors, is responsible for performing an annual valuation of the Company's policy liabilities in accordance with the standards of the Canadian Institute of Actuaries and the requirements of the Act respecting insurance (Quebec) and must thereafter report thereon to the Company's contract holders and shareholder.
 To this end, the appointed actuary may ask to meet with the Audit and Risk Management Committee as well as the Board of Directors.
+To perform this valuation, the appointed actuary may ask to meet with the Audit and Risk Management Committee as well as the Board of Directors.
 To perform this valuation, the appointed actuary makes assumptions as to future interest, mortality, morbidity and contract cancellation rates, underwriting experience, inflation, reinsurance recoverables, expenses and other contingencies, by taking into consideration the circumstances specific to the Company.
 In the appointed actuary's report, the scope of the valuation is defined and an opinion is issued.
 Each year, the appointed actuary is required to perform an analysis of the Company's financial position and prepare a report for the Board of Directors.
 This analysis tests the Company's capital adequacy for a five-year period, under adverse economic and business conditions.